Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XII by Brian Joseph Johns

 "That is the last of us.
 We must leave at once and make the trip in haste."
 Mila spoke to the rest of the table.

-"I agree, but we still haven't settled how we are going to get back.
-To the Sanctum.
+"I agree, but we still haven't settled how we are going to get back to our own time and to the Sanctum.
 Then there's the issue of Lyra's prophecy."
 Yirfir reminded them.

 "I can get us back to the Sanctum.
 I can get us whenever we need to go."
 Jasmer told them barely able to speak.